 Wee ones: If it takes 3 seconds to slide down the pole, what numbers do you say to count them off?

-Little kids: If it takes 2 seconds for a fireman to slide down the pole but 6 seconds longer to take the stairs, how long do the stairs take?
-Bonus: Who has more legs, 3 speedy firemen or 2 speedy horses?
+Little kids: If it takes 2 seconds for a firefighter to slide down the pole but 6 seconds longer to take the stairs, how long do the stairs take?
+Bonus: Who has more legs, 3 speedy firefighters or 2 speedy horses?

 Big kids: If the firefighters run down on every 4th stair (starting with the 4th), but the horses jump to every 6th stair starting with the 6th, what’s the first step they both step on?
 Bonus: On a staircase of 50 steps, how many stairs would the horse touch?

 The sky’s the limit: If a group of firefighters and horses has 40 legs, and there are twice as many firefighters as horses, how many of each do we have?

 Little kids: 8 seconds.
 Bonus: The horses, since they have 8 legs vs. the firefighters’ 6.

 Big kids: The 12th step, since 12 is a multiple of both 4 and 6.
 Bonus: 8 steps, bringing it to the 48th.

 The sky’s the limit: 5 horses and 10 firefighters.
 If there are twice as many firefighters as horses, each horse has 2 firefighters with it, making a set of 8 legs.
 There are 5 of those sets in 40 legs.